 Prohibitions including whether you can bring your dog:

-No camping is available at the roadside car park or the falls.
-If you are planning to stay
+There is no camping at the roadside car park or the falls.
+If you are planning to stay overnight

 Victorian Department of Environment, Land, Water and Planning

 Before you head out, make sure you read the

 and check with the managing authority for any current change of conditions.